Piedmont (train): History

 On May 27, 2021, Amtrak released a long-range planning document for improved service in the Southeast Region that proposed additional Piedmont frequencies between Charlotte and Raleigh, as well as a potential expansion of two round trips south to Atlanta, Georgia along the route of the Crescent.
 If implemented, an additional round trip along this corridor would operate only between Charlotte and Atlanta.
+Expanding the Piedmont route to Atlanta would create the first daylight service south of Charlotte since the Southern Railway's Piedmont Limited was truncated from Atlanta to Charlotte in 1975.

-On March 9, 2023, NC By Train confirmed on Twitter that a fourth daily round trip of the Piedmont service was slated to begin at some point during summer 2023.
+After the federal government awarded the NCDOT a $1.1 billion dollar grant in December 2023, NCDOT said that the Piedmont route would be extended from Raleigh to Wake Forest, North Carolina.
+NCDOT targeted 2030 for the completion of infrastructure improvements to support this plan.

 Route details

 The Piedmont operates over North Carolina Railroad trackage.
 Norfolk Southern Railway and its predecessors have leased the NCRR from the state since 1871.